-We recommend that you not let the hopper drop below 1/4 full.
-If the reload lid stays for open more than 3 minutes, a warning will appear.
-To restart, press button, and then press
+We recommend that you not let the hopper drop below 1⁄4 full.
+If the reload lid stays for open more than 3 minutes, an warning papear.
+To restart, press the "RESET" button, and then press the "MODE" button to start the unit on Manual or Thermostatic mode.

 KEEP HOPPER LID CLOSED AT ALL TIMES EXCEPT WHEN REFILLING.
 THE HOPPER MAY BE FILLED WHILE THE STOVE IS OPERATING.
 DO NOT OVERFILL HOPPER.
-DO NOT TOUCH THE UNIT WITH THE PELLET BAG.
-HOT SURFACE MAY MELT THE BAG.